kriserickson/aging-coder/src/posts/2025-06-28-experiments-in-supervised-learning-part-4.md

 **Things to try**

 * Try running `python src/predict.py --memory ../data/html_pages/recipe_00004.html` on `recipe_00004.html` and several
 other recipes from the data\_html folder—or any other recipes you’re curious about.
 As you review the outputs, see if you spot any other abnormal artifacts (like repeated directions or ingredient doubling) that could be cleaned up with more post-processing rules.
 * Now, try running `python src/predict.py --memory ../data/html/recipe_00038.html`.
 You'll notice that the extracted title is "Gluten-Free Chocolate Cake Cookies," but it should actually be "Gluten-Free Angel Food Cake Recipe."
-When you see issues like this, consider: is it something best solved by improving your model, or can you handle it more effectively with post-processing give that we literally have the correct recipe name in the html's \<title/> tag.
+When you see issues like this, consider: is it something best solved by improving your model, or can you handle it more effectively with post-processing given that we literally have the correct recipe name in the HTML's \<title/> tag.

 ### Creating a Prediction Service